stolostron/hypershift-addon-operator/docs/advanced/provision_hypershift_clusters_by_manifestwork.md

 # Creating a hosted cluster on a remote hosting cluster without HypershiftDeployment CR

+## Pre-reqs

+1. Enable hypershift-preview feature in MCE. https://github.com/stolostron/hypershift-deployment-controller/blob/main/docs/provision_hypershift_clusters_by_mce.md#enable-the-hosted-control-planes-related-components-on-the-hub-cluster

+2. Enable hypershift addon to turn an ACM managed cluster into a hypershift management cluster. https://github.com/stolostron/hypershift-deployment-controller/blob/main/docs/provision_hypershift_clusters_by_mce.md#turn-one-of-the-managed-clusters-into-the-hypershift-management-cluster

-## How HypershiftDeployment creates a hosted cluster on a remote hosting cluster
+## Creating a hosted cluster on a remote hosting cluster

-When you create a HypershiftDeployment CR, the HypershiftDeployment operator creates a manifestwork CR in the target managed (hypershift hosting) cluster's namespace on the ACM hub cluster.
+Create one or more manifestwork CRs in the target managed (hypershift hosting) cluster's namespace on the ACM hub cluster.
 The payload of the manifestwork CR includes:

 - the namespace where the hosted cluster is created
 - HostedCluster CR